 Last year, we featured a book review of “Have You Seen My…Umm…Memory?” by Miller Caldwell

 As can be seen from the review, Miller is quite a character.
 He has certainly been thrown a curve ball, but he manages his life with much enthusiam and determination, peppered with lots of humour.

 Although Miller lives in Scotland, he receives our Healthy Life Essex newsletter and will often respond with a little story or update on his situation.
-This morning, he emailed to say that he has completed writing his latest book: “Caught in a Cold War Trap” about how the Russians groomed him in the cold war for espionage purposes.
+His latest book, A Reluctant Spy, is being published on 24th September and may even be made into a film.
+A French company has already purchased the rights to turn it into a documentary.